Using Trait Objects That Allow for Values of Different Types

 - When we wrote the library, we didn’t know that someone might add the

-type - but our
+SelectBoxtype - but our

-implementation was able to operate on the new type and draw it - because
+Screenimplementation was able to operate on the new type and draw it - because

-trait, which means it implements thedraw
+SelectBoximplements theDrawtrait, which means it implements thedrawmethod.

 This concept—of being concerned only with the messages a value responds to rather than the value’s concrete type—is similar to the concept of duck typing in dynamically typed languages: